The 2023-2024 call for admissions must be submitted online by Monday 16 October 2023 at noon (GMT +2).

-TALETE, conceived by the University of Trento and Centro per la Cooperazione Internazionale along the lines of honours programmes in British universities, is an advanced training programme that students can take in addition to their studies to give them an international dimension and take a look at the world of cooperation.
+TALETE, designed by the University of Trento and Centro per la Cooperazione Internazionale (Center for International cooperation) along the lines of the honours programmes of British and American universities, is an advanced training programme that students can take in addition to their studies to give them an international dimension and explore the world of cooperation.

 The sector of international development cooperation offers many opportunities to develop soft skills, giving students the chance to expand their horizon while maintaining the positive attitude required to establish positive relationships with others.